KimbaRiRi/kimbariri.github.io/_notes/about this page.md

 ### Welcome!
 This is my first note of this website.
 This website is based from [Obsidian](https://help.obsidian.md/How+to/Internal+link) and Megumi's [Green Template](https://github.com/meewgumi/green-web-template).

-In terms of the conceptual structure, This spouting experience is heavily inspired by [Maggie's Digital Gardening Project](https://github.com/MaggieAppleton/digital-gardeners) and 기계인간 Machinery Human's [Wiki Notes](https://johngrib.github.io/wiki/my-wiki/).
+In terms of the conceptual structure, This spouting experience is heavily inspired by [Maggie's Digital Gardening Project](https://github.com/MaggieAppleton/digital-gardeners) and 기계인간 Machinery Human's [My Wiki with Vim](https://johngrib.github.io/wiki/my-wiki/).

 This website is currently being hosted on Github.
 The reason is that: